But did you know that too little salt can be just as damaging as too much?

 With false accusations levied at salt, researchers would convince doctors and the general public on the necessity of reducing salt intake.

-Additionally, the book discusses how eating more salt might even save your life.
+Additionally, the book hypothesizes how eating more salt might even save your life.
 Offering a detailed explanation, the book focuses on how sodium deficiency affects important health markers.

 The book also provides the answers to all the questions you may have;